dilawar/cnpy2/README.md

    haeder as well).

-Its a header only library.
-See the file `./cnpy.cpp` for an example.
+## Use case

+See file `example1.cpp`.
 In this  example, I create a binary numpy file with 4 entries (2x2 shape), and then we append 100x100 entries in a for-loop.

 This writes to numpy format version 2 (record arrays).
 See the `test.py` file.

-There is much more complete project https://github.com/rogersce/cnpy which writes your data to numpy version 1.
-It also supports writing to `npz` format.
+There is much more complete project https://github.com/rogersce/cnpy which writes/reads your data to numpy version 1.